meisterplayer/ui-customui/README.md

 });
 ```

-For a list of all properties of the `CustomUiElementRegisteredEvent` see the Configuration section of this document.
+For a list of all properties of the `HtmlUiElementRegisteredEvent` see the Configuration section of this document.

 #### Standard Components ####